 Ancient swamp taro cultivation pits dug down to the freshwater lens — an ingenious Polynesian agricultural tradition

-What is the best time of year to visit attractions in Tuvalu?
+When is the best season to visit attractions in Tuvalu?

 May to October (dry season) for calmest seas, best snorkeling visibility, and comfortable outdoor temperatures.
 October 1 is Independence Day with the best cultural events.